 “I’m glad that I’m still humble enough at this point to know that we’re just getting started,” he said.
 “There’s a lot more dirty work to do.
 I wouldn’t have been able to do that without Landmark Recovery.”

-To learn more about how Landmark Recovery of Oklahoma City can help you, call (405) 265-8477 to speak with someone about our admissions and treatment process.
+To learn more about how Landmark Recovery of Oklahoma City can help you, call (405) 265-8477 to speak to a Patient Navigator about our admissions and treatment process.
 We’re proud to serve the state of Oklahoma and greater Oklahoma City.
 Our mission is to save a million lives by the end of the century, starting with those in our very own backyard.
 We aim to provide the absolute best treatment we can to everyone who walks through our doors.

 Choose Recovery Over Addiction